 The White House said that "logistically, it was not possible to go ahead" with the trips to Malaysia and the Philippines.

 "Because they are on the back end of the president's upcoming trip, our personnel was not yet in place and we were not able to go forward with planning," the White House said in a statement.

 "Unlike the Apec and East Asia Summits, these trips can also be rescheduled, and President Obama looks forward to visiting Malaysia and the Philippines later in his term."

 Earlier, the office of Malaysian Prime Minister Najib Razak said Mr Obama had called him to inform him that Secretary of State John Kerry would address an entrepreneurship conference in Kuala Lumpur on 11 October in his place.

 "I empathise and understand," Mr Najib told the media.
 "If I were in his shoes, I would do the same."

 Mr Obama has been forced to call off trips to Asia before because of issues at home.

-In 2010, a vote on healthcare and the Gulf of Mexico oil spill forced separate cancellations in March and June, though he did make it to India, South Korea, Japan and Indonesia in November of that year.'A lot of anxiety'
+In 2010, a vote on healthcare and the Gulf of Mexico oil spill forced separate cancellations in March and June, though he did make it to India, South Korea, Japan and Indonesia in November of that year.

 The US government ceased operations deemed non-essential at midnight on Tuesday, when the previous budget expired.